qMRLab/qMRLab/docs/source/gui_usage.rst

 2.3.2	Fitting
 +++++++++++++++++++
 This is where you set up your fitting options.
 The fit parameters table lists all the variables that are available for fitting in the current method, a tick box to select which variables are to be held fixed, a starting value and lower/upper bounds.
+Note that some methods do not have fitting procedures, this table is empty in this case.
 Depending on the method, additional options may be available.
 See :ref:`5.2.
 Fitting` for more information.

 2.3.3 Options